 The true value of Total Rewards integration lies in earning Tier Credits.
 Players who link their online account to Total Rewards will have their earned Tier Credits applied to their overall Tier Score.
 What this means is that gamblers will be able to gravitate up the Total Rewards ranks from the comfort of their own home.

 The benefits of achieving a higher Total Rewards ranking are plentiful.
 They include casino shop discounts, room discounts at Caesars’ properties, access to exclusive lounges, priority service, and celebration dinners.

 Areas in which the Caesars online casino can improve

-- Game stability: A fair portion of the site’s casino games are plagued by stability issues.
+- Game stability: Some of the site’s casino games are plagued by stability issues.
 Games are slow to load and hangups between spins/hands are all too common.
-Crashes occurred at a somewhat alarming frequency.
+Crashes occurred with some frequency.

 - Promotions: Promotions are too few and far between for our liking.
 Caesars Casino will occasionally roll out an event that features a promotional value of $10,000 or more.
 But compared to other sites that host recurrent daily promotions on top of their other offers, Caesars just doesn’t hold up that well.

 - Mobile: As we’ll soon see, the mobile client (particularly iOS) has a lot of the same stability issues as the desktop platform – only that the problems are sometimes magnified on smart devices.